Alfonso XII: Death and impact

-In November 1885, Alfonso died, just short of his 28th birthday, at the Royal Palace of El Pardo near Madrid.
+In November 1885, Alfonso died aged 27 at the Royal Palace of El Pardo near Madrid.
 He had been suffering from tuberculosis, but the immediate cause of his death was a recurrence of dysentery.

 In 1902, his widow Maria Cristina initiated a national contest to build a monument in memory of Alfonso.
 The winning design, by José Grases Riera, was constructed in an artificial lake in Madrid's Parque del Buen Retiro in 1922.

-Coming to the throne at such an early age Alfonso had served no apprenticeship in the art of ruling.
-Benevolent and sympathetic in disposition, he won the affection of his people by fearlessly visiting districts ravaged by cholera or devastated by 1884 Andalusian earthquake.
+Coming to the throne at such an early age, Alfonso had served no apprenticeship in the art of ruling.
+Benevolent and sympathetic in disposition, he won the affection of his people by fearlessly visiting districts ravaged by cholera or devastated by the 1884 Andalusian earthquake.
 His capacity for dealing with men was considerable, and he never allowed himself to become the instrument of any particular party.
 During his short reign, peace was established both at home and abroad, finances were well regulated, and the various administrative services were placed on a basis that afterwards enabled Spain to pass through the disastrous war with the United States without the threat of a revolution.